Sitemaboite/metatrader-setup/README.md

 3. You will enter a menu to pick a repository to be synced.

+### Wrapped launch
-To run the playbook, you can use the following command:
+To run the playbook, you can use the following command (it will prompt you for which playbook to run):
 ```bash
 $ /opt/metatrader-setup/launch.sh
 ```
+This will automatically run the right ansible-playbook command for you with the right inventory.

+### Manual launch
+*Use this only if you know what you are doing*
-You can also launch manually the playbook with the following command:
+You can also launch manually the playbook with the following command (You will need to have an inventory setup):
 ```bash
 $ ansible-playbook /opt/metatrader-setup/setup.yml # For the full setup
 $ ansible-playbook /opt/metatrader-setup/gh_setup.yml # For the sync only